Milk allergy

 Presence

 Cow’s milk is present not only in dairy products such as yogurt, cheese or curds but also in processed products such as biscuits and ice cream and is a hidden ingredient in salad sauces and sausage.
-With a cow’s milk allergy, sufferers may also have a reaction to the milk of other mammals such as sheep, goats and mares.
 Purchasing guide in German «Einkaufshilfe Milchallergie».

 Course of the allergy